Edinburgh-Genome-Foundry/Flametree/README.rst

          new_text = poem_text.replace("raven", "seagull")
          root.poems._file("the_seagull.txt").write(better_text)

-And here is how you create a virtual zip archive in memory, populate it with files ``poems/haiku.txt``, and ``reports/sales.csv`` and obtain the archive's binary data, e.g. for sending it to some distant client.
-Again, similar syntax:
+Again with similar syntax, here is how you create a virtual zip archive in memory, populate it with two files ``poems/haiku.txt``, and ``reports/sales.csv`` and get the archive's binary data back, e.g. for sending it to some distant client:

 .. code:: python